jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - A results-view-context-menu component is placed on top of the monaco editor.
 - The component monitors the position-tracking service for changes to the currently selected text fragment.
   - When this changes, the key value is updated and the text is retrieved from the result-cache and shown in the monaco editor.
-# MarkdownCode > components > body > results view > results view context menu
-- The results-view-context-menu is a component that wraps the Dropdown antd component.
-- It requires the properties 'transformer' and 'key' to be provided.
-- The dropdown displays a 'more' button icon and is triggered by a click.
-- The dropdown is positioned in the top-right corner with a 16px margin.
-- The menu items in the dropdown are as follows:
-  - "Model for all": Allows selection of the GPT model to be used by the transformer.
-    - The submenu items are provided by the GPT service's list of available models.
-    - The currently selected model is highlighted.
-      - The value for the current model, registered under the name of the current transformer, is obtained from the GPT service.
-    - When a different model is selected, the GPT service is asked to update the model name for the transformer related to the results-view.
-  - "Model for fragment": Allows selection of the GPT model to be used by the transformer for the current key.
-    - The submenu items are provided by the GPT service's list of available models.
-    - The currently selected model is highlighted.
-      - The value for the current model, registered under the name of the current transformer and current key, is obtained from the GPT service.
-    - When a different model is selected, the GPT service is asked to update the model name for the transformer and the current title.
-  - A splitter
-  - "Refresh": When pressed, the transformer associated with the current tab recalculates the result.
 # MarkdownCode > services > Theme service
 - The theme service manages the currently selected theme font and font-size globally.
 - It saves the new values to local storage when the selected theme, font, or font-size is changed.